thomasgubler/mavlink-devguide/en/contributing/contributing.md

 * Open a pull request against the RFC repository containing a new RFC number https://github.com/mavlink/rfcs and use the template in the 0000 RFC.
 * Reach out to the community on Slack and on http://discuss.dronecode.org to raise awareness
 * Address concerns by pushing more commits to the pull request
+* Mavlink RFC are discussed on a weekly basis in the Mavlink RFC call.
+See the [Dronecode Calendar](#calendar).

 ## How to Contribute Protocol Specification Changes